coallege/Wi21.EWRT.D001A.25Z/essay2/brainstorming_from_audio.md

 - Too much imagery

+- Makes the reader have to guess too much.

 - Metaphors that you're not entirely sure of
 	- Feels like trying to solve a crime